 Jackie Cooper was a regular in the Our Gang growing up, and was one of the few child stars who survived Hollywood and would go on to success later in life as well In addition to playing Superman's editor Perry White, he would win two Emmys for directing television, including (ironically) a few episodes of TV's Superboy series in the 1980s.
 See more »

 After Superman turns the world back and forward, he meets Lois trying to start her car.
 When she looks at him through the window of the car, the glass is dirty and Superman appears blurred.
 When he looks at her, the glass of the window is clean and Lois appears perfectly visible.
 See more »

 In the decade of the 1930s, even the great city of Metropolis was not spared the ravages of the worldwide depression.
-In times of fear and confusion, the job of informing the public was the responsibility of the Daily Planet, a great metropolitan newspaper whose reputation for clarity and truth had become the symbol for hope in the city of Metropolis...
+In the times of fear and confusion, the job of informing the public was the responsibility of the Daily Planet, a great metropolitan newspaper whose reputation for clarity and truth had become a symbol of hope for the city of Metropolis...

 See more »

 107 of 131 people found this review helpful.